GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_overview_1.md

 :::{admonition} New version in development
 :class: note

-A new version of this product is currently being developed.
-Subscribe to the [DEA newsletter](https://www.dea.ga.gov.au/news/dea-newsletter-and-communications-archive) to be notified of our latest product releases.
+A new version of this product is being developed.
+Subscribe to the [DEA newsletter](https://www.dea.ga.gov.au/news/dea-newsletter-and-communications-archive) to be notified of product releases.
 :::